UVic-Data-Science-for-SE/course/README.md

 * [Neil Ernst](http://neilernst.net), instructor.
 Please message me for office hours per HEAT (TBD) or request a Zoom meeting on Brightspace or email.
 * TBD

-Please use Brightspace to message the TA first with programming questions and group issues.
+Please use Teams to message the TAs first with programming questions and group issues.
 Direct personal issues to the instructor, nernst@uvic.ca

 ## Mechanics